The Røssåga power plants are located in Hemnes Municipality in Nordland County.

 Nedre Røssåga uses the height of fall between Lake Stormyrbassenget and the village of Korgen, while Øvre Røssåga uses the height of fall between Lake Røssvatnet and Lake Stormyrbassenget.

 Lake Røssvatnet has a reservoir capacity of 2.35 billion cubic metres and is Norway's second largest lake, measured in surface area.

 The development of the Røssåga power plants involves the municipalities of Hemnes, Hattfjelldal and Grane.
 The development, which occurred during the 1950s and 1960s, was linked to operating the ironworks in Mo i Rana, providing power for domestic supply to 19 municipalities in Midt-Helgeland, and electrification of the Nordland railway line.
 In the 1960s, Elkem's aluminium plant in Mosjoen arrived as a major consumer of power.

-A major rehabilitation and upgrading programme has been done at the Røssåga power plants (October 2016) .
+A major rehabilitation and upgrading programme was finished at the Røssåga power plants in October 2016.

 Refurbishment and expansion began in spring 2012 and is among the largest hydropower projects in Norway in the 2000s.
 Trial operation has been underway since late July to August.